 Here, we formulate a new correlation measure, total intercorrelation, which is a generalization of the mutual information of two 1-dimensional distributions and provides a better description of multivariate correlation.
 First we define this measure and then demonstrate its properties.
 We begin with the total correlation between two distributions A and B of dimension dA and dB:

-TCA,B= i=1dAHAi+i=1dBHBi-HAB (5)
+TCA,B= i=1dAHAi+i=1dBHBi-HA,B (5)

 As a measure, the total correlation includes internal correlations within each atom that are not part of higher n-body correlations with the other atom.
 In order to remove these correlations, we calculate the total correlation for each distribution, conditional on the other, and subtract it from the total correlation between all dimensions of both distributions to yield the total intercorrelation: